aMarCruz/eslint-plugin-prettierx/README.md

 - If you want auto-fix when saving, add `"eslint.autoFixOnSave": true` to the VS Code settings.

-### Fix TypeScript
+### Formating TypeScript

 ESLint does not fix TypeScript files by default.
-To enable this feature, you need the following config in the VS Code settings:
+To enable this feature, you need add the "autoFix" flag to the TS types in your VS Code settings:

 ```json
 {